xmrig/xmrig-amd/README.md

 # XMRigCC-amd (OpenCL)

+:warning: **Monero forked to cnv2 on block 1685555 (2018-10-18) make sure you upgrade to at least XMRigCC 1.8.0 to mine XMR**

 :warning: **Confused by all the forks?
 Check the [Coin Configuration](https://github.com/Bendr0id/xmrigCC/wiki/Coin-configurations) guide.**

 :bulb: **This is the AMD GPU (OpenCL) variant of XMRigCC, if you're looking for the CPU variant [click here](https://github.com/Bendr0id/xmrigCC/).**